sentinel-hub/custom-scripts/sentinel-2/ulyssys_water_quality_viewer/README.md

 layout: script
 permalink: /sentinel-2/ulyssys_water_quality_viewer/
 nav_exclude: true
+scripts:
+    - [Version 1, script.js]
+    - [Version 3, eob.js]
 ---

 [Show](dist/script.min.js) minified, optimized script (recommended for usage).

+{: .note}

+The Sentinel 3 Version of this script can be found [here](/sentinel-3/ulyssys_water_quality_viewer/).
+Version 1 works for both Sentinel 2 and Sentinel 3 as is.
+Version 3 adds support for advanced EO-Browser features like statistics and point information.

 | Timelapse (2019) of Lake Balaton with Sentinel-2 and Sentinel-3 imagery side by side |
 | :----------------------------------------------------------------------------------: |